bazelbuild/bazel/site/docs/external.md

 Some of the use cases include:

-* Debugging bugs.
+* Debugging issues.
 For example, you can override a `http_archive` repository to a local directory where you can make changes more easily.
 * Vendoring.
 If you are in an environment where you cannot make network calls, override the network-based repository rules to point to local directories